bjonord/emacsandcheese/README.md

 - `C-M-v` - Scroll other window up
 - `C-M-m` - Scroll other window down

+## Local changes

+When you add your own local changes that you do not really want to add to the repo, these should go in the local_config directory.
+`./local_config/<a name of a file>`

 ## Themes

 The configuration comes packagede with the following themes and theme collections: